Traditional Braces in Cos Cob & Greenwich

 Do braces change your face?

 Braces do change your face, but don’t worry—it’s for the better.
 By correcting your bite, your profile and facial symmetry will improve.
+Treatment can also address jaw irregularities affecting both upper and lower jaws.
 The more orthodontic correction you need, the more dramatic the results.

 How long do braces take to straighten teeth?